stevenjrodriguez4-hue/osticket-prereqs/README.md

 </p>

 <p>
-Here I am opening IIS as an administrator and registering PHP directly within IIS so it can run PHP files properly.
+Here I am opening IIS as an administrator, registering PHP within IIS, and then restarting IIS to apply the changes.
 </p>

 <br>